 Your level of on-the-job experience is also a critical factor in how much money you make.
 Obviously, if you have little to no experience, you won’t be offered a salary as high as someone that has 25 years of experience in this field.

-To demonstrate this point, consider this: According to Salary.com, an organizational psychologist with three to four years of experience might earn $119,927 per year.
-However, with 15-19 years of experience, that number jumps to $132,158.
+To demonstrate this point, consider this: According to Salary.com, with three to four years of experience an IO psychologist salary amount might be $122,460 per year.
+However, with 15-19 years of experience, that number jumps to $134,950.

 There are variations, of course.
-For example, if you have a Ph.D. and five years of experience, you might make about the same as an organizational psychologist that has a master’s degree and ten years of experience.
+For example, if you have a Ph.D. and five years of experience in organizational psychology, you might make about the same as an organizational psychologist that has a master’s degree and ten years of experience.
 As another example, if you have a master’s degree and one year of experience, you might make less than an organizational psychologist with a bachelor’s degree and 15 years of experience.
-It’s a balance of both education and experience that generates the average salary you might expect.
+It’s a balance of both education and experience that generates an industrial psychologist salary amount.

-Other Factors That Go Into an Organizational Psychologist’s Salary
+Other Factors That Go Into an Industrial-Organizational Psychologist Salary

 Particularly in research-related work settings, experience in research can get you a higher salary.
 For example, if you have written multiple peer-reviewed articles that have been published in journals, you might be in line for a higher salary than an applicant that has no such experience.
 Likewise, the more research you do, and the more articles you have published, your employer might give you continued raises.